Maria Teresa of St. Joseph

-Blessed Maria Teresa of Saint Joseph (19 June 1855 - 20 September 1938) - Anna Maria Tauscher van den Bosch was a German Roman Catholic professed religious and the founder of the Carmelite Sisters of the Divine Heart of Jesus.
-Tauscher worked in Cologne and was removed from her position after she converted to Roman Catholicism in 1888 so founded a religious order in the Netherlands upon choosing the Carmelite charism for her life.
+Blessed Maria Teresa of Saint Joseph, DCJ (born Anna Maria Tauscher van den Bosch; 19 June 1855 – 20 September 1938), was a German religious sister and the founder of the Carmelite Daughters of the Divine Heart of Jesus.
+Tauscher worked in Cologne and was removed from her position after she converted to Roman Catholicism in 1888 so founded a congregation in the Netherlands upon choosing the Carmelite charism for her life.

 Her beatification was held in mid-2006 in the Netherlands.

 Life

 Anna Maria Tauscher van den Bosch was born in the German Confederation on 19 June 1855 to Hermann Traugott Tauscher and Pauline van den Bosch.
 Tauscher came from a religious background for her father was a Protestant pastor.

 From 1885 to 1888 she worked with those suffering mental disabilities at an institution in Cologne, but lost her job following her conversion.
 On 30 October 1888 she was baptized into the Roman Catholic Church.
-Tauscher founded the Carmelite Sisters of the Divine Heart of Jesus on 2 July 1891 after having opened a home for neglected children just prior to that in Berlin.
+Tauscher founded the Carmelite Daughters of the Divine Heart of Jesus on 2 July 1891 after having opened a home for neglected children just prior to that in Berlin.
 She made her vows in 1893.
 The nun took for a model Saint Teresa of Ávila.
-Her new order took on the Carmelite charism to the fullest and coupled it with apostolic service.
+The new congregation took on the Carmelite charism to the fullest and coupled it with apostolic service.
 Her concern was directed to poor and neglected children in addition to families and individuals who had left the Church.
-Her order was also focused on immigrants and the aged.
-She published 'The Servant of God'.
+The congregation was also focused on immigrants and the aged.
+She published The Servant of God.

-Tauscher moved to the Netherlands in 1899 to expand her congregation and to continue her work; the order was later aggregated to the Discalced Carmelites on 25 October 1904 and it later received the decree of praise from Pope Pius X on 9 May 1910.
-Pope Pius XI granted papal approval to the order on 12 May 1930.
+Tauscher moved to the Netherlands in 1899 to expand her congregation and to continue her work; the congregation was later aggregated to the Discalced Carmelites on 25 October 1904 and received the decree of praise from Pope Pius X on 9 May 1910.
+Pope Pius XI granted papal approval to the congregation on 12 May 1930.

 Tauscher died on 20 September 1938.
 In 2005 there were 454 religious in 53 houses in nations such as Iceland and Nicaragua.